Widnes in Cheshire

 Retail in Widnes

-There are great places to visit near Widnes including some great towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines and canals.
+There are great places to visit near Widnes including some great towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines, ancient sites and canals.

-The area around Widnes features a number of interesting villages including Styal, Daresbury, Thelwall, Saughall, Lache, Marton, and Prestbury.
+Villages to visit near Widnes include Styal, Daresbury, Thelwall, Saughall, Lache, Marton, and Prestbury.

-The area around Widnes's best roman sites can be found at Chester Roman Amphitheatre and Roman Walls.
+The area around Widnes's best ruins can be found at Chester Roman Amphitheatre and Roman Walls.

 There are a several good canals in the area around Widnes like Anderton Boat Lift.